As an Amazon Associate we earn from qualifying purchases.

 The choice of color depends upon your preferences and the wedding theme.
 Although most designers focus on the white range of wedding dresses, it is not the only choice.
 In fact, we have noticed colors such as pink, blue, gold, and gray worn by the brides.
 Some celebrities like Reese Witherspoon and Sarah Jessica Parker opted for non-white wedding dresses.

 There is no denying that the white wedding dress has remained a constant trend for brides.
-Wedding Wire, a dress company, has reported that 85% of the brides still opt for white as their wedding dress color.
+Wedding Wire reported that 82% of the brides still opt for white as their wedding dress color.
 The famous wedding dress designer Vera Wang states:

 “A white wedding gown represents far more than just a dress.
 It is also the embodiment of a dream.”Vera Wang